 I can't help you, Chris.
 It's not like I'm okay with shakedowns.
 Makes my skin crawl.
 I want to punch out that cop.
-It's just wrong.
 But I could lose my job.
 Get teeth knocked out.
 I like my teeth.